-The Amazon Echo is one of the most popular smart speakers on the market today, giving users the ability to command Alexa to browse the internet or order items from Amazon.
-With competition from Google and Apple, however, Amazon couldn’t rest on its laurels.
-Last year, the tech giant released the new-and-improved Echo and the Echo Plus, a smart-home hub that will automatically connect to your other devices.
-Here’s how the new models compare to the first generation in design, sound, connectivity, calling, and pricing.
-We should note that you can no longer buy the original Echo new, but Amazon does sell refurbished versions of the device.
+The Amazon Echo is one of the most popular smart speakers on the market today, giving users the ability to command Alexa to browse the internet, order items from Amazon, and control smart home devices.
+Since releasing the original Echo, Amazon has introduced a gaggle of Echo devices.
+In late 2017, the tech giant released the new-and-improved Echo and last week it introduced the second generation Echo Plus, a smart-home hub that connects to smart home devices.
+Trying to decide whether to buy the Echo or the Echo Plus second generation?
+Here’s how each of the models compare in design, sound, connectivity, calling, cost, and more.

-New Echo — The new Echo comes in a much smaller package (just 5.9 inches tall), and comes in different body designs.
+The Echo is much shorter than the original version at 5.9 inches tall, and you have the option of choosing from different body designs.
 Given that our reviewer found the original to be prone to fingerprints, the additional designs are a great idea.
 There are six variations for the second generation Echo; three have cloth covers, while three have sleek finishes, including wood.

 Usefulness and Connectivity

 Improved audio is nice, but ultimately, the point of a smart speaker is to make mundane tasks easier.
-The original Echo allowed users to perform a huge number of tasks hands-free, whether it be launching movies or songs with simple commands or asking Alexa to show the view from an outdoor security camera.
-The first-gen Echo also had great compatibility with smart-home devices such as Nest.
-Naturally, the Echo will work with other Amazon products, such as the new Fire TV.
+The original Echo allowed users to perform a huge number of tasks hands-free, whether it be launching movies or songs with simple commands or setting kitchen timers.
+Echo devices are compatible with many smart-home devices such as Ring.
+Naturally, the Echo will also work with other Amazon products, such as the Fire TV.

-The new Echo models feature the same Alexa capabilities, with more being added daily to the entire Echo lineup through firmware updates.
-Both the all-new Echo and Echo Plus have what Amazon calls improved “far-field voice recognition,” so their microphones can hear your commands from afar, even in noisy rooms.
+All Echo models feature the same Alexa capabilities, with more being added daily to the entire Echo lineup through firmware updates.
+Both the Echo and Echo Plus have what Amazon calls improved “far-field voice recognition,” so their microphones can hear your commands from afar, even in noisy rooms.

-In addition to being a smart speaker, the Echo Plus is also a smart-home hub, connecting to and interfacing with smart appliances directly, giving it an extra edge over the second-generation Echo.
+Unlike the Echo, though, the Echo Plus is also a smart-home hub, connecting to and interfacing with smart appliances directly.
 It has Zigbee built in, meaning that you can automatically connect to your compatible light bulbs and smart locks without the need for an extra smart home hub like Wink.
 Essentially, you’re eliminating the middle man, but you will pay more for the capability.
-More on that later.

 Pricing and availability

-Following the unveiling of the new Echo models, the first-generation Echo can be purchased on Amazon, but only as a refurbished version for $80, as Amazon is no longer making new ones.
 The second-generation Echo costs $100 for a cloth-covered model or $120 for a model with a finish (note: sometimes you can find it on sale for $85).
-The Echo Plus costs $150 and for now comes with a Philips Hue bulb to get you started with smart-home lighting.
+The 2nd gen Echo Plus costs $150 (and you can get a free smart bulb with your Echo Plus 2nd gen for a limited time).

-Assuming Amazon eventually fully phases out the first-generation Echo, the choice comes down to the new Echo or the Echo Plus.
-If the idea of having Echoes throughout your house is appealing to you, buying a trio of second-gen Echoes is probably the most economical choice, although don’t count out the lower-priced Echo Dot ($50), which does just about everything the Echo does, but for cheaper.
+The main differences between the Echo and Echo Plus is that the Echo Plus sounds better, has a built-in smart hub and temperature sensor, and costs $50 more than the original Echo.
+If you’re just seeking an introductory Alexa speaker, consider either the Echo or the lower-priced Echo Dot ($50), which does just about everything the Echo does, but for cheaper.
 The biggest factor to consider is smart-home integration.
-If you don’t have an array of smart appliances to manage, then the Echo should suffice.
-For those who want to unite everything in their home through one device and who don’t already have a smart home hub, the Echo Plus is the clear choice.
+If you don’t have an array of smart devices to manage and don’t need to the boost in sound, then the Echo should suffice.
+For those who want to unite everything in their home through one device and who don’t already have a smart home hub, the Echo Plus 2nd gen is a better choice.